Lelik13a/Zabbix-PyOra-ActiveCheck/README.md

 GRANT SELECT ON V_$RECOVERY_FILE_DEST TO ZABBIX;
 </code></pre>

-2. Create zabbix api user with read permissions on group where databases hosts will be.
+2. Create zabbix api user with read permissions on group, where databases hosts will be.

 3. Install on the host from which the checks will be performed: